microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-sample-create.md

     ```

-5. Add the following using directive in ConnectorCrawlerServiceImpl.cs
+5. Add the following using directive in ConnectorCrawlerServiceImpl.cs.

     ```csharp
     using CustomConnector.Data;
     ```

-6. Add the following method in ConnectorCrawlerServiceImpl.cs
+6. Add the following method in ConnectorCrawlerServiceImpl.cs.

     ```csharp
     private CrawlStreamBit GetCrawlStreamBit(CrawlItem crawlItem)